PCwqyy/PCLib/ReadMe-EN.md

 - Add a new container `SyncedData`, which is used to create a data group that will automatically synchronize the data to each other.
 That means if you modified a variable in group, the other variables will also changed.
 ## 25v17b
 - Change `SyncedData` into double-ended-tree.
 Now it can be destructed safely.
+## 25v18a
+- Added a copy function for `SyncedData`, which is now safe to copy
+- Change `Element::ID`, `Element::ClassList` to mappings of `Element::Attribute` instead of isolated variables to match the behavior of the Web DOM
+- Changed the return type of `Element::QuerySelectorAll` to pointer to the original element to mimic the behavior of the Web DOM

 <!--记得改徽章的版本！-->